CMAT Governance Structure

 The Members and Trustees of the Trust have made a strategic decision to enable any school which becomes part of the Trust to maintain a degree of autonomy within the structure of the Trust commensurate with their level of performance and their positive impact on pupil and learner outcomes.
 Consequently, wherever appropriate, the Local Governing Body will have a significant role to play in the strategic development of the school.

-In the case of Chatsworth High School and Community College, the Local Governing Body are responsible for ensuring the clarity of vision, ethos and strategic direction of the school, holding the Headteacher to account for pupil outcomes and staff performance and overseeing the financial performance of the school.
-This is defined within their Terms of Reference.
+In the case of Chatsworth High School and Community College, the Local Governing Body are responsible for ensuring the quality of education in the school and an oversight of safeguarding practice in the school.

 The Headteacher of the school reports jointly to both the Executive Headteacher and the Chair of Governors in order to secure coherence and clarity in the activity of the school and the operation of the Trust.